-Credit exposure as on March 31, 2017
+Credit exposure as on March 31, 2020

-Notional Amount Gross positive fair value of contracts Potential future exposure Total Credit Exposure Forward Contracts 14,564,129 259,685 291,283 550,968
+Notional Amount Gross positive fair value of contracts Potential future exposure Total Credit Exposure Forward Contracts 36,888,211 679,593 737,764 1,417,357

-Table DF-11: Composition of CapitalPart II: Template to be used before March 31, 2017 (i.e. during the transition period of Basel III regulatory adjustments)
+Table DF-11 : Composition of Capital Part I : Template to be used from March 31, 2017

-Basel III common disclosure template to be used during the transition of regulatory adjustments ( i.e. from April 1, 2016 to March 31,2017 ) Amounts Subject to Pre-Basel III Treatment Ref No. Со mmon Equity Tier 1 capital: instruments and reserves 1 Directly issued qualifying common share capital plus related stock surplus (share premium) (Funds from Head Office) 7,525,524 - a1 2 Retained earnings 400,216 - d1 3 Accumulated other comprehensive income (and other reserves) 172,794 - a2 4 Directly issued capital subject to phase out from CET1 (only applicable to non-joint stock companies) - - Public sector capital injections grandfathered until January 1, 2018 - - 5 Common share capital issued by subsidiaries and held by third parties (amount allowed in group CET1) - - 6 Common Equity Tier 1 capital before regulatory adjustments 8,098,534 - a1+d1+a2 Со mmon Equity Tier 1 capital : regulatory adjustments 7 Prudential valuation adjustments - 8 Goodwill (net of related tax liability) - - 9 Intangibles other than mortgage-servicing rights (net of related tax liability) (1,041) - c1 10 Deferred tax assets (187,930) - c2 11 Cash-flow hedge reserve - - 12 Shortfall of provisions to expected losses - - 13 Securitisation gain on sale - - 14 Gains and losses due to changes in own credit risk on fair valued liabilities - - 15 Defined-benefit pension fund net assets - - 16 Investments in own shares (if not already netted off paid-up capital on reported balance sheet) - - 17 Reciprocal cross-holdings in common equity - - 18 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) - -
+Com non Equity Tier 1 capital: instruments and reserves (₹'000') Ref No. 1 Directly issued qualifying common share capital plus related stock surplus (share premium) (Funds from Head Office) 7,525,524 a1 2 Retained earnings 400,216 d1 3 Accumulated other comprehensive income (and other reserves) 266,267 a2 4 Directly issued capital subject to phase out from CET1 (only applicable to non-joint stock companies) - 5 Common share capital issued by subsidiaries and held by third parties (amount allowed in group CET1) - 6 Common Equity Tier 1 capital before regulatory adjustments 8,192,007 a1+d1+a2 Com mon Equity Tier 1 capital : regulatory adjustments 7 Prudential valuation adjustments 8 Goodwill (net of related tax liability) - 9 Intangibles other than mortgage-servicing rights (net of related tax liability) (80,851) c1 10 Deferred tax assets (382,136) c2 11 Cash-flow hedge reserve - 12 Shortfall of provisions to expected losses - 13 Securitisation gain on sale - 14 Gains and losses due to changes in own credit risk on fair valued liabilities - 15 Defined-benefit pension fund net assets - 16 Investments in own shares (if not already netted off paid-up capital on reported balance sheet) - 17 Reciprocal cross-holdings in common equity - 18 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) - 19 Significant investments in the common stock of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) - 20 Mortgage servicing rights(amount above 10% threshold) N.A.
+21 Deferred tax assets arising from temporary differences(amount above 10% threshold, net of related tax liability) 22 Amount exceeding the 15% threshold 23 of which : significant investments in the common stock of financial entities 24 of which : mortgage servicing rights 25 of which : deferred tax assets arising from temporary differences 26 National specific regulatory adjustments (26a+26b+26c+26d) - 26a of which: Investments in the equity capital of unconsolidated insurance subsidiaries -